I am now on Goodreads as Michellecupboardmaker. If you are on Goodreads, you can ask to be my friend and see exactly what I am reading.

 Some my favorite romance authors live in Central Pennsylvania and they come to the store for book signings which is so much fun.
 I keep their books in stock all year long.
 These are in alphabetical order.

-MICHELLE'S MONTHLY BOOK RECOMMENDATIONS
+MONTHLY BOOK RECOMMENDATIONS

 Poison Study by Maria V. Snyder